Does your husband have a brother?

 Yes, I know I’m blessed.

 When I share how Seth brings me breakfast in bed every morning or how he never lets me clean up anything sticky women think I’m spoiled.
 I suppose to some degree I am.
-Okay, to a large degree I am, but I prefer to say I’m loved.
-My mother tells me often that I don’t deserve him.
-I’m not quite sure how to take that.
-Is she saying that he is too good for me?
-Or is she saying that I’m not good enough for him?
+Okay, to a large degree I am.

-He loves God.
+He does love God.
 He loves me.
 He loves our kids and grandkids.
 He is kind to animals and strangers.
 He has dreamy blue eyes and smells good.
-But just like all romantic male characters, he has flaws.
+But just like all romantic male characters he has a flaw.
 This beautiful man is messy and often misplaces things.

 - He leaves his socks beside the bed every morning and rarely ever makes the bed in the morning.